 The determination of its approximate height comes from a bit of detective work.
-A small booklet of souvenir photos had been taken by Edward Hubble in the mid 1890s.
-The fourth or fifth photo in the booklet was a shot of the Congregational meeting house with a flagpole standing in front.
+A small booklet of souvenir photos had been taken by Edward Hubble in the mid 1890's.
+The forth or fifth photo in the booklet was a shot of the Congregational meeting house with a flagpole standing in front.
 Since the third pole was erected in 1914, this had to be the second pole.
 A quick measurement of the pole's image against the meeting house, compared with some modern photos of the 100 foot pole against the same meeting house has given the estimate of its height.
 The circumstances surrounding the second pole's financing, are still obscure but we do know that the main shaft of the pole was cut locally in the wood lot of Senator William N. Northrop, who donated it for a replacement.
 It is not known if the top mast came from the same location but it was these shafts of wood that Lawrence Mitchell was working on when the Bee made note of his efforts.
 The second pole took quite a beating before it was replaced in 1914.
 By the time of the town's bicentennial celebration in 1905, the pole was apparently leaning to one side.
 In preparation for that celebration, The Men's Literary and Social Club of Newtown Street (Known more simply as the Men's club) in whose hands the bicentennial planning had been placed, arranged a set of guy wires to hold the pole in its proper upright position.
 This was an important part of the celebration planning since the parade and many other celebratory activities were to take place around the flagpole intersection.

-A year after the bicentennial, the pole was struck by lightning.
-In the words of The Newtown Bee report, "In the hard shower of Tuesday afternoon, the upper mast of the fine flag pole in the Street was struck by lightning and badly shattered.
+A year after the bicentennial, the pole was struck by lightening.
+In the words of The Newtown Bee report, "In the hard shower of Tuesday afternoon, the upper mast of the fine flag pole in the Street was struck by lightening and badly shattered.
 Large splinters from the pole were scattered all about the Street, and the flag, which was up at the time of the storm, was badly burned."
 Once again the Men's Club, which was rapidly becoming the custodian of the flagpole, circulated a subscription paper to raise enough money to replace the damaged mast.
 Within a short time, the money had been raised, the new top mast was purchased from one of the ship yards of Mystic, Connecticut, and it was placed in position.

 Within six years of this repair, however, the whole pole came crashing down onto the road.
 At 2:00 in the morning of February 28, 1912, a heavy wind came up and the pole snapped off about 15 feet from the base.
 It was a fortunate accident in that the pole fell to the north and therefore landed almost entirely in the roadbed rather than on the meeting house and due to the early hour there was no traffic or pedestrians to be hit.
 The broken pole was cut off below the 15 foot break point and the stump remained for two years while the Men's Club and town fathers decided what to do about its replacement.

 The debate was not a simple one.
 Beginning as early as 1910, the members of the Men's club had discussed whether or not the pole should be moved to the head of Main Street, on the small monument green, near where Ezra Johnson remembered that the earliest pole had been placed.
 (The Soldiers and Sailors Monument would not be put there until 1931.)
 The reason for this discussion has not survived but it probably centered around the growing popularity of the automobile for which the pole was a traffic hazard.
 In the wake of the second flagpole's destruction in 1912, this debate was quickly resolved in favor of maintaining the original position.
 Subscription papers were then circulated to raise money for the replacement pole, half of which had been collected by September of that year.
 The Flagpole's fate took a turn away from the intersection in September of 1913 when the State Highway Commissioner issued an edict that since the Main Street was a State Road and the flagpole was a traffic hazard, it must be removed to some other spot in the Village.
 This was greeted in town in much the same way as the more recent attempts of the Department of Transportation to move the flagpole, and popular sentiment grew to a point that forced the Commissioner to relent by early 1914.
-He informed the town officials that they could do as they thought best with the replacement pole.
+He inform the town officials that they could do as they thought best with the replacement pole.

 July 4th, 1914, saw the culmination of all the Men's Club's efforts.
 Early in the morning of June 29th, the much talked about flagpole arrived at the Newtown Depot on Church Hill Road after having been ordered from Corbitt and Company of New York who, in turn, had arranged to have it cut in Oregon and shipped to Newtown by rail.
 By that same afternoon it had been dragged up to the intersection with Main Street where the main portion was placed upright in a hole located about two feet to the south of the present flagpole.
 The top mast, surmounted by a gilt ball, was then added to the main mast raising the total height of the pole to a dizzying 100 feet.
 That Saturday, July 4th at 9:00 AM there was a grand celebration and flag raising.
-Selectman William Johnson raised the flag while Rev. George Sinnott, the pastor of St. Rose, gave a short address.
+Selectman William Johnson raised the flag while Rev. George Sinnot, the pastor of St. Rose, gave a short address.
 The Sandy Hook band then played several selections to the delight of the 250 people who had turned out for the festivities.

 Thus Newtown's landmark flagpole slipped into the quiet everyday life of the town to be all but ignored for the next 30 years.
 In October of 1947, however, the now old wooden flagpole was again in need of maintenance.
 The previous year, as a plan was being developed to beautify the area around the base of the pole, spots of deterioration in the wood near that base were noticed and brought to the attention of the State Highway authorities who referred the matter back to the town's officials.
 The 1947 repairs consisted of stabilizing the pole temporarily with a 75 foot crane, while the dirt and pavement around the base was dug away to a depth of about four feet.
 From this depth to the ground surface, a bed of concrete was prepared.
 A three eights inch thick steel collar, eight feet tall and built in two halves, was then placed around the base of pole where the deteriorating wood had appeared and then welded together into one continuous band of steel.
 This collar was then sunk down about three feet into the concrete base and the four inch gap between this collar and the wooden shaft was filled with concrete.
 In this way the entire base of the pole to a height of four feet above the ground and a depth of four feet below the ground was encased in concrete and steel.
 Thus the flagpole was expected to last another quarter of a century.
 It barely lasted for three years.